Scottish National League (rugby league): 2002 season

-Final

 2003 season

 The league reverted to one division and also lost two clubs.
 Lanarkshire Storm resigned after just one season and Dumbarton Dragons who as Lomond Valley Raiders won the first title, also failed to start the season.
 Reigning champions Edinburgh Eagles went through the season unbeaten and dispatched first time finalists Fife Lions in the final.
-In the Challenge Cup first round Edinburgh Eagles lost out to Heworth ARLFC 8-34.
+In the 2003 Challenge Cup Edinburgh Eagles lost at home to Oulton Raiders in the first round 8-26.